 10 Father began his testimony near the end of the day on October 17, 2017.
 The court adjourned the hearing around 6 p.m. and told counsel and the parties that the hearing would reconvene the next morning at 9:30 a.m.
 By 10:17 a.m. on October 18, 2017, Father had not appeared.
-His attorney and Ms. Hinkle made numerous unsuccessful attempts to reach him by telephone, calling and texting him on his cell phone and calling the shelter where he was staying.
-Ms. Hinkle later received a phone call from an EMT who reported that Father was being transported to Shady Grove (Continued...)
+His attorney and Ms. Hinkle made numerous unsuccessful attempts to reach him by telephone, calling and texting him on his cell (Continued...)